HADAS496/comics-and-Reaganomics-/about.md

 box-content="
 Thus, when I learned that the very word of Asylum as, rather than hopeless prison that masks itself as psychiatric guard, meant to convey a place of hope and shelter, I was confused.
 Arkham Asylum, with its haunting corridors, is not just a backdrop for the caped crusader's adventures; I realized it embodies a profound commentary on mental health, societal fears, and the stigmas that have persisted throughout American history.

 This surprising duality lies at the heart of my exploration, beckoning me to delve deeper into its layers and intricacies.
 How does Arkham reflect the evolving understanding of mental illness?
 What cultural currents have molded it into something more than a mere institution for the mentally ill?
 This intertwining of history, mental health, and popular culture paints a rich picture, one that I forever want to explore and reflect on how the characters we idolize—and those we vilify shaped by the very societal fears we struggle to confront.
-Join me as I take this journey to reveal not just the nature of the asylum, but also the dark corners of our collective psyche.
+Join me as I take this journey to reveal not just the nature of the asylum, but also the dark corners of our collective psyche."
 %}